 Lacoma Golf Club

-Later on another trip, I had a chance to play the Blue Course at Lacoma Golf Club, which is across the river from Dubuque in East Dubuque, IL.
+Later on another trip, I had a chance to play the Championship Blue Course at Lacoma Golf Club, which is across the river from Dubuque in East Dubuque, IL.
 It is a mature, scenic tree lined course with some degree of elevation change.
 The rough under the trees was mowed so balls hit outside of the fairway were fairly easy to find.
 Only a few holes had woods so thick and tight to fairway that an errant ball was “goodbye.”
 The greens were in good condition and easy to read.
+Four sets of tees giving you a choice from 5166 yards to 6814 yards.
 Overall the course was quite playable and a decent value for your golfing dollar.
 Reminded me of the Portage Lake Golf Course in Houghton, Michigan.
+The 19th hole (the bar) is a comfortable, friendly environment with sandwiches, hot meal specials, and your favorite beverages – including Leinies (my favorite).

 The Meadows Golf Course